Amar Prem (1972 film)

 Amar Prem is a 1972 Indian Hindi romantic drama film directed by Shakti Samanta.
 It is a remake of the Bengali film Nishi Padma (1970), directed by Arabinda Mukherjee, who wrote screenplay for both the films based on the Bengali short story Hinger Kochuri by Bibhutibhushan Bandopadhyay.
-The film portrays the decline of human values and relationships and contrasts it by presenting an illustrious example of a boy's innocent love for a neighbourhood tawaif (courtesan).
-The movie is about a school boy, who is ill-treated by his step mother, and becomes friends with a courtesan neighbour.
+The film portrays the decline of human values and relationships and contrasts it by presenting an illustrious example of a boy's innocent love for a neighbourhood tawaif.
+The movie is about a school boy, who is ill-treated by his step mother, and becomes friends with a tawaif neighbour.
 The film stars Sharmila Tagore playing a hooker with a heart of gold, with Rajesh Khanna in the role of a lonely businessman and Vinod Mehra as adult Nandu, the young child, who they both come to care for.

 The film is noted for its music by R. D. Burman; numbers sung by playback singers like Kishore Kumar, R.D.
 Burman's father S.D.
 Burman and Lata Mangeshkar; lyrics were by Anand Bakshi.
 The songs and soundtrack written by Anand Bakshi and sung by Kishore Kumar were well-received, with Chingaari Koi Bhadke topping at 5th position on the year-end chart Binaca Geetmala annual list 1972.